SecureFromScratch/Demos/csharp/SecureApp/Walkthroughs/7_csrf.md

 **"Double-Submit Cookie"** pattern.

 ### The Core Concept: "The Secret Handshake"
-To prove a request is real, the server demands that the client send the **same secret code** in two different places:
+To prove a request is real, the server demands that the client send two secret codes in two different places:
 1. Inside a **Cookie** (Automatic).
 2. Inside a **Header** (Manual).

 If they match, the server knows the request came from your legitimate Angular app.
-* This is one way to implement double submit, there are other implementations.

 ---